espocrm/documentation/docs/administration/workflows.md

 ### Execute Formula Script

-Available since Advanced Pack v2.6.0.
+Available as of Advanced Pack v2.6.0.

 Executes a [formula](formula.md) script.
 Variables defined within a script will be passed back.
 They will be available in the next workflow actions or BPM process.